When’s the best time to buy a new car?

 Timing can be important when buying a new car – find out the seasonal factors that can influence how much you'll need to spend

-Whether we like it or not, the law of supply and demand dictates the price of most things in life.
+Whether we like it or not, supply and demand dictates the price of most things in life.
 The price of an item will always remain steady when there's a demand for it and when that demand wanes, the price will fall until demand increases again.

-Manufacturers set the prices of their cars but dealers don’t always stick to them.
-Cars that are in demand aren’t usually discounted but dealers can be more generous with the prices of others in order to sell less popular models.
+Every manufacturer set the prices of their cars but dealers don’t always stick closely to them.
+New models that are in high demand aren’t usually discounted but dealers can be more generous with the prices of others in order to sell less popular models.
 Read on for hints on how to 'beat the system' by choosing the right time to buy.

 If you’re thinking of buying a brand new example of a car that’s just been launched, it’s easy to forget that there are very probably examples of the old model still in stock at dealers.
 With attention turning to the latest model, dealers will be keen to move their old stock on, cutting prices in order to attract customers.

 Of course, picking the right time to buy can certainly help shave money off your next car's price, but it's always worth some good old-fashioned haggling, too.
 This won't come naturally to everybody, but we can help with a a few hints and tips on negotiating a price, for a little extra confidence in the showroom.

 Is it worth waiting for a new registration plate to be released?

 It was once the case that the sheer prestige of owning a car with the latest registration number would see sales increase dramatically around the time of the annual 'plate change'.
 This all changed, though, with the introduction of the present registration system, which introduces a new plate in March and September each year.

 This system was introduced to spread car sales figures more evenly throughout the year and it has been partially successful.
 However, the showrooms are still at their busiest on the cusp of a plate change – new-car sales figures still peak in March and September.